ytingyeu/valant-maze-demo/README.md

 ```
 An example file `NewMazeString.example.txt` with the same content is in the project root.

-After click Upload, Angular app reads the file and convert to a single string which use `"#"` to idicate new lines.
+After click Upload, Angular app reads the file and convert to a single string which use `"#"` to idicate end-of-row.
-It also looks up the position of `"S"` and `"E"` which will be used to generate request body.
+It also looks up the position of `"S"` and `"E"` which will be used to generate POST request body.

 Example:
 ```